 03. TCP Server and Client

-This is not a reference or beginner’s book, so we will not include every detail of using the socket API.
+This is not a reference book, we will not include every detail about the socket API.
 You are expected to look things up.

 man socket.2

-The above command shows the man page for the socket() syscall.
+This command shows the man page for the socket() syscall.
+On Linux, all socket API methods are syscalls.
 Man pages are divided into several sections, as specified by the numerical suffix.
 Examples:

 • man read.2 returns the read() syscall (section 2 is for syscalls).